Tan90909090/CompileTimeObfuscator/README.md

 }
 ```

-The result of executing the sample code, and the result of `strings` command indicating that the obfuscation result is not included in a binary:
+The result of executing the sample code, and the result of `strings` command indicating that the obfuscation target string/bytes is not included in a binary as plain text:
 ![](https://raw.githubusercontent.com/Tan90909090/CompileTimeObfuscator/main/doc/SampleOutputAndStringsCommandResult.png)

 ## Prerequirement